 Furthermore, the humane harvesting of animals is an ongoing topic of discussion within the meat industry, and we aim to have our processing methods remain best-in-class based on scientific findings.
 At Jennie-O Turkey Store, we use controlled atmosphere stunning and electrical stunning methods, both of which are accepted methods of humanely anesthetizing turkeys prior to processing.
 To date, scientific data has not shown a significant difference between the two methods; however, we continue to keep current with the latest scientific research to ensure we are using best practices for our animals.

 Animal Welfare Review Board

-In 2010, Jennie-O formed the Animal Welfare Review Board to raise the bar in setting the highest standards for responsible animal care.
+Jennie-O Turkey Store formed the Animal Welfare Review Board in 2010 to raise the bar in setting the highest standards for responsible animal care.
 The board ensures accountability and ongoing leadership to uphold these standards.
-The board’s membership is comprised of key leaders (including several company vice presidents and directors) from various disciplines in the organization such as plant operations, live production, quality assurance, technical services and human resources.
-The board reviews reported incidences of misconduct within the animal care process, outlines the plan for corrective action and develops and implements preventative measures to ensure that high standards for animal care are maintained at Jennie-O.
+Its membership is comprised of key leaders (including several company vice presidents and directors) from various disciplines in the organization such as plant operations, live production, quality assurance, technical services and human resources.
+The board reviews reported incidences of misconduct within the animal care process, outlines the plan for corrective action and develops and implements preventative measures to ensure that Jennie-O Turkey Store maintains high standards for animal care.